Floyd Mayweather Jr. vs. Jesús Chávez: Background

 In his previous title defense on May 26, 2001, Floyd Mayweather Jr. persevered through injuries to both hands and his only professional knockdown to win a lopsided unanimous decision against Carlos Hernández.
-On the undercard, Jesús Chávez, the WBC's number-one ranked super featherweight contender and Mayweather's mandatory challenger and expected next opponent, defeated Juan José Arias, keeping his ranking and setting up a title fight between he and Mayweather for later in the year.
+On the undercard, Jesús Chávez, the WBC's number-one ranked super featherweight contender and Mayweather's mandatory challenger and expected next opponent, defeated Juan José Arias, keeping his ranking and setting up a title fight between him and Mayweather for later in the year.
 The Mayweather–Chávez fight was originally scheduled for October 6, 2001, at the Paris Las Vegas, which had successfully bid $750,000 to bring the fight to their venue, but Mayweather postponed the fight after requiring emergency dental surgery in which he had all four of his wisdom teeth removed.
 The fight was rescheduled for November 10, but the Paris Las Vegas, citing a decline in tourism due to the September 11 attacks, declined to stage the fight under the original terms, forcing promoter Bob Arum to move the fight to San Francisco's Bill Graham Civic Auditorium.
 The Mayweather–Chávez fight was the first title fight to be held in the city of San Francisco since Dick Tiger defeated Gene Fullmer at Candlestick Park in 1962.

 Mayweather's fight against Chávez was expected to be his final as a super featherweight, the division where he started and spent the most time in his pro career.
 Though he considered staying in the division for a unification bout against the then-, WBA super featherweight champion Joel Casamayor, he announced that he would move up to the lightweight to challenge the WBC lightweight champion José Luis Castillo immediately after his fight was Chávez was over.

 Chávez, who had been the WBC's number-one ranked featherweight since 1998, had had problems with U.S. Immigration and Naturalization Service and had not been able to take advantage of his ranking as he had spent three years fighting outside the U.S. in his birth country Mexico.
 Though he had been in the U.S. since the age of 10, Chávez did not have U.S. citizenship and had been deported twice, first in 1994 after being convicted of a 1990 robbery in his adopted hometown Chicago after which he quickly returned and started his boxing career in Austin, Texas, and then again in 1997, when the INS discovered that Chávez had illegally returned to the U.S. After three years of being unable to enter the U.S. legally, he was finally allowed to re-enter the country in November 2000 and then granted permanent residency in February 2001, a month after picking up his first victory in the U.S. since October 1997.